-Currently, Sherri teaches in the MFA in Creative Writing Program at Goddard College and the MFA in Children’s Writing Program at Hamline University.
-She is the 2021 Mina Hohenburg Darden Visiting Professor at Old Dominion University.
-Sherri holds a certificate in the Art of Archetypal Fairy Tale Analysis from the Assisi Institute, and a certificate in Enchantivism—a form of “activism for introverts” that uses deep storytelling, mythology, dreams and the environment to enact positive change in the world— from Pacifica Graduate Institute, where she is currently studying Applied Mythology.
+Currently, Sherri teaches in the MFA in Children’s Writing Program at Hamline University.
+She has also taught creative writing at Goddard College, and was the 2021 Mina Hohenburg Darden Visiting Professor at Old Dominion University.
+Sherri holds a certificate in the Art of Archetypal Fairy Tale Analysis from the Assisi Institute, and certificates in Applied Mythology and Enchantivism—a form of “activism for introverts” that uses deep storytelling, mythology, dreams and the environment to enact positive change in the world— from Pacifica Graduate Institute.

 In addition to public speaking, Sherri offers creativity courses a member of the Two Trees Writers’ Collaborative and the founder of Story Forest, a liminal space where writers follow the old tales to find their own path.